BBOT Developer Reference

 Other Custom Options

 In many cases, using a Preset like subdomain-enum is sufficient.
 However, the Scanner is flexible and accepts many other arguments that can override the default functionality.
-You can specify flags, modules, output_modules, a whitelist or blacklist, and custom config options:
+You can specify flags, modules, output_modules, a target list / seeds / blacklist, and custom config options:

 # create a scan against multiple targets